-This Act also outlines some of the powers of the NSW Department of Planning and Environment and regulates all development in New South Wales, including the treatment of development applications submitted to approval bodies and regulatory action that may be undertaken and enforced.
+This Act also outlines some of the powers of the NSW Department of Planning, Industry and Environment and regulates all development in New South Wales, including the treatment of development applications submitted to approval bodies and regulatory action that may be undertaken and enforced.

-The government regularly makes changes to the legislative provisions incorporated into the Environmental Planning and Assessment Act, 1979 and accompanying Regulations.
+The government is regularly making changes to the legislative provisions incorporated into the Environmental Planning and Assessment Act, 1979 and accompanying Regulations.